jlan84/pandas-assignment/introduction_to_data_science_HW_assignment.md

 here.
 I highly recommend taking a look at these if this analysis interests you even in the least bit.

-    '''
-    To perform some interesting statistical analyses, we first need to "join" our CSV files in order to associate businesses with their inspection scores.
+> To perform some interesting statistical analyses, we first need to "join" our CSV files in order to associate businesses with their inspection scores.
 This data currently resides in SFBusinesses/businesses.csv and SFBusinesses/inspections.csv
-    '''

-    # import pandas library which provides an R like environment for python.
-    # if you do not have it installed: sudo easy_install pandas.
-    from pandas import Series, DataFrame

-    import pandas as pd

-    # store relevant file paths in variables since we may use them frequently
-    root_dir = 'SFBusinesses/'
-    businesses = root_dir + 'businesses.csv'
-    inspections = root_dir + 'inspections.csv'

-    # load each file into a Pandas DataFrame, pandas automatically converts the first line into a header for the columns

-    df_business = pd.read_csv(businesses)
-    df_inspection = pd.read_csv(inspections)
+1. Load both the business data and inspection data into a dataframe.

-    # inspect the first 10 rows of the DataFrame
+1. Inspect the first 10 rows of each of these data frames

-    df_inspection.head(10)
+#### Expected Output:

 <div style="max-height:1000px;max-width:1500px;overflow:auto;">
 <table border="1" class="dataframe">